zsala/NorkEngine/README.md

 # NorkEngine

-Turo Pascal 7.0 Game Engine
+Turbo Pascal 7.0 Game Engine

 The engine contains the work of me, Laszlo-Andras Zsurzsa from 2009.
 The goal of this repository is to provide as it is, the code.
 The code will be released open-source.
 In the future I would like to modernize the code and change the rendering to OpenGL in order to be able to provide a donwlodable solution for multiple OS.